 And how long does it take to regenerate CB1 receptors?

-But besides sex, there are many other factors that affect how people build up tolerance to cannabis.
-Both the consumption method and the amount consumed play a major role in developing tolerance, as do some physiological factors like the body mass index for example.
+Both the consumption method and the amount consumed play a major role in developing tolerance, as do some physiological factors like the body mass index, for example.

-The truth is that the human body actually becomes tolerant to cannabis very quickly.
+The truth is that the human body can become tolerant of cannabis very quickly.

-It takes just one week of frequent cannabis use to build enough tolerance to start needing an increased amount for the same results.
-The situation gets even worse when you realize that smoking high THC strains leads to developing tolerance faster.
+It takes just one week of frequent cannabis use to build enough tolerance to start needing an increased amount for the same effects.
+The situation gets even worse when you realize that using high THC products leads to developing tolerance faster.
 (2)

-Interestingly enough, it seems that some parts of our body develop tolerance very quickly, while some don’t develop it at all.
-Colon, for example, seems to be resistant to marijuana tolerance.
+Interestingly enough, it seems that CB receptors in certain parts of the human body downregulate faster than others.
+Colon, for example, seems to be resistant to cannabis tolerance.
 (3)

-It can.
-There are a few things that you can do to avoid building up tolerance to cannabis.
+There are a few things that you can do to avoid building up weed tolerance.

-This problem primarily happens with heavy daily consumers to begin with.
-So, the first thing you can do for yourself is to reduce the frequency and volume of cannabis consumption to a moderate level.
+So, the first thing you can do is to reduce the frequency and volume of cannabis consumption to a moderate level.

-To do this properly, take just a few puffs at a time, and don’t smoke the whole joint by yourself.
+To do this properly, take just a few puffs at a time.
 By following this routine you will not be completely resistant to developing tolerance, but you will not build it up as quickly as if you were to smoke an ounce a day all by yourself.

 When you reach the point where almost no amount of cannabis can get you high enough, it’s time to take a break and rebuild your receptors.

-Taking a tolerance break is actually not that difficult, as you’ll be motivated by the fact that your receptors will grow back fully.
-Best of all, the first joint you light up after that week will feel like you’re getting high for the first time, once again.
+Taking a weed tolerance break is actually not that difficult, as you’ll be motivated by the fact that your receptors will recover fully.
+Best of all, the first joint you light up after that week will feel like you’re getting high for the first time.

 Although it can be tough to stay away from weed, especially when the anxiety kicks in, give it your best and try to stay on the right path.
 Trust me, it’s worth it.

-Here are a few tricks that I use whenever I take tolerance break.
+Here are a few tricks that I use when I’m taking tolerance breaks.

-First, make a plan and use the free time to work on yourself.
-Keep yourself busy, stay active and try to workout.
+First, schedule your day ahead.
+Keep yourself busy, stay active, and try to work out.
 Go back to some of your old hobbies (if you had them) and try to eat healthier.

-Surround yourself with people you love, go out more to social gatherings and events.
+Surround yourself with people you love, attend social events.
 All in all, do the things that really make you happy (except smoking weed, yikes).

-For some people, taking a tolerance break is not fun at all.
-It’s particularly hard if you are a medical user.
-Anxiety, sleepless nights and mood changes are just a few side effects of taking a weed tolerance break.
+Anxiety, sleepless nights, and mood changes are just a few side effects of taking a weed tolerance break.

 However, there are a few methods to lower your tolerance to some extent without quitting weed completely.

-Although us humans are addicted to routines, switching it all up from time to time can be very beneficial.
+Although we humans are addicted to routines, switching it all up from time to time can be very beneficial.
 And I suppose you already have a routine when it comes to smoking weed.

 However, your body will eventually get used to all those cannabinoids at the same exact time and that will aid in boosting your tolerance up.

 It’s simple.
 More weed leads to developing tolerance faster.
-So if you’ve already reached a point where you need more and more to get high, you might want to go down the opposite route and start smoking less.
-I talked about microdosing earlier in this article, but if that doesn’t do the trick for you, cut the amount of weed you smoke in half.
+So, if you’ve already reached a point where you need more and more to get high, you might want to go down the opposite route and start smoking less.
+I talked about microdosing earlier in this article, but if that doesn’t do the trick for you, cut the amount of weed you smoke by half.

 Also, try cutting down the number of daily smoke sessions.